francois-drielsma/kapton_daq/README.md

 The DAQ live viewer currently contains the following features:
  - Start and stop button which run daq.py in the background
+ - Configuration file selector (lists the content of the config directory)
+ - Name input box (to specify the DAQ output file name)
  - Data file selector (lists the content of the data directory)
  - Refresh rate (regular, fast or stopped)
  - Time elapsed in the DAQ process